-We’re delighted to have been shortlisted in two categories for the RICS Awards 2022.
+We’re delighted to be shortlisted in two categories for the RICS Awards 2022.

 Technique, which we have submitted for the Commercial Development and the Refurbishment/Revitalisation Project categories is the sustainable redevelopment of two historic buildings, spanning 75,000 sq ft, in Clerkenwell, London.
 The fully refurbished development offers modern workspace and retail, over six storeys.